Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

     request flow from the network (incoming term is larger).

-    The last constraints ensure non-negativity of the variables and that the capacity per edge is not exceeded.
+    The last constraints ensure non-negativity of the variables and that the capacity limit on each edge is not exceeded.

 Code and Inputs